hansroh/skitai/README.rst

 Async Communication For Backends To Backends
 ------------------------------------------------------

+Skitai works fine with synchronous apps and libraries. you can use standard database client libraries or requests modeul for API calls.

+Also provides optional asynchronous and concurrent requests to your backends within request thread.

+It implemented with pure python library like asyncore, select etc and has own event loop (asyncore.loop), NOT use gevent, greeenlet, asyncio...
+It means Skitai could not use with these stuff.

-Most importance service of 'was' is making requests to HTTP, REST, RPC and several database engines.
+'was' is making requests to HTTP, REST, RPC and several database engines.
 And this is mostly useful for fast Server Side Rendering with outside resources.

 Recently Javascript provides good asynchronous communicating tools like AJAX or axios.js for **frontends - backends**.
 Like this, 'was' provides **backends - backends** communicating tool.